AI Workshop: learn to build apps with AI →

 const fs = require('fs')

-I get a list of all the files and folders:
+List all files and folders:

 const files = fs.readdirSync(__dirname)